 APPROVAL OF DOUBLE DECKER STANDS

-As well as receiving general approval of stand plans from Abraxys, a special Double Decker Permit is also required by law and will not be classed as fully approved until passed through the approval by the RAI Amsterdam.
+As well as receiving general approval of stand plans from Abraxys, an official Double Decker Permit from the RAI Amsterdam is also required by law.
 A Double Decker stand design approved by Abraxys may be subject to further design changes should it be deemed necessary by the RAI Amsterdam Licenses Desk.
 A Double Decker Build Permit fee will be charged by RAI Licenses Desk.
 If a Doubled Decker stand is built without a permit, the authorities have the right to close off the stand or prevent it from being built.
 The local authorities are now very strict, and no exceptions will be made.
 Deadline to apply for the Double Decker Build Permit will be published in due course.
-Please see Stand Plan Submission for important information regarding the submission of build approval documentation and obtaining a build permit.
+Please see Stand Plan Submission for important information regarding the submission for stand design and build approval.

 If you are building a Double Decker stand, please ensure that you have informed your IBC Account Manager, as a charge for the 2nd level is applicable.